 One of the biggest advantages for consumers using social media is the quick, two-way communication channels that social media platforms offer.
 According to Sprout Social, the volume of customers who prefer using social media channels for customer service jumped 110% from 2020 to 2021.

-Square found that 24% of consumers sent businesses a direct message on social media platforms in the last 12 months.
-When done right, businesses can deliver a high-touch customer service experience using social media, whether that’s by quickly responding to posts, answering customer questions via DM, or directly responding to frequently asked questions on their social channels.
+Square found that 24% of consumers sent businesses a DM on social media platforms in the last 12 months.
+When done right, businesses can deliver a high-touch, customer service experience using social media, whether that’s by quickly responding to posts, answering customer questions via DM or directly responding to frequently asked questions on their social channels.

 3. Feedback and reviews

-Consumers trust feedback, testimonials, and customer reviews from people who’ve purchased or tried a product or experience.
-BrightLocal reported that 46% of consumers trust reviews as much as personal recommendations from friends and family, and Square found that 22% of consumers wrote a review on a business’s social media profile in the last 12 months.
+Consumers trust feedback, testimonials and customer reviews from people who’ve purchased or tried a product or experience.
+A BrightLocal survey reports that 46% of consumers trust reviews as much as personal recommendations from friends and family, and Square found that 22% of consumers wrote a review on a business’s social media profile in the last 12 months.

-If your business is present on social channels, showcasing your feedback and reviews and giving customers an opportunity to leave their own is essential.
+If your business is present on social media channels, showcasing your feedback and reviews, and allowing customers to leave their reviews is essential.
 After a customer makes a purchase, follow up with them and ask them to leave a review.
-Use the communication channel that makes the most sense — if they purchased a product on social media, ask them to leave a review via DM or text message.
+Use the communication channel that makes the most sense – if they purchased a product on social media, ask them to leave a review via DM.

 4. Deals and promotions

-The majority of consumers have used a coupon for shopping, and Square found that when it comes to promotions across social channels, 20% of consumers participated in a giveaway or contest, and 20% used a promotion code they saw on a social media post.
+The majority of consumers used a coupon for shopping.
+Square found that when it comes to promotions across social media channels, 20% of consumers participated in a giveaway or contest and 20% used a promotion code they saw on a social media post.

-When asked why they didn’t shop with a brand over the past 12 months, Gen Z, Millennials, and Gen X and older reported a top reason was that no discount or sale was available.
-Given that consumers are browsing, discovering, and purchasing across social channels, offering deals, digital coupons, and promotions is a way to entice new customers to try your brand and keep loyal customers coming back.
+When asked why they didn’t shop with a brand over the past 12 months, Gen Z, Millennials, Gen X and older reported that a top reason was that no discount or sale was available.
+Given that consumers are browsing, discovering and purchasing across social media channels, offering deals, digital coupons and promotions is a way to entice new customers to try your brand and keep loyal customers coming back.

-Offering unique, one-time promotion codes across social channels can help your brand stand out.
-With Square Marketing, you can generate single-use codes to share across social platforms, on websites, and in person.
+Offering unique, one-time promotion codes across social media channels can help your brand stand out.
+With Square Marketing, you can generate single-use codes to share across social platforms, on websites and in person.

-Social commerce is growing: The number of retailers selling goods directly through social channels in 2022 increased 10% year over year from 2021, and Square found that consumers bought an average of four products from social channels in a month.
+Social media commerce is growing: the number of retailers selling goods directly through social media channels in 2022 increased 10% year over year from 2021.
+Square found that consumers bought an average of four products from social channels in a month.

-As consumers spend more time scrolling through products and brands on their phones and younger generations in particular like shopping directly through social media, having a social commerce strategy in place is key to expanding sales and reaching customers where they’re already spending their time.
+As consumers spend more time scrolling through products and brands on their phones and younger generations like shopping directly through social media in particular, having a social commerce strategy in place is key to expanding sales and reaching customers where they’re already spending their time.

-With tools like Square Social Commerce, businesses can sync their eCommerce stores to social platforms to reach new customers and make sales on social media.
-Customers can browse all your items at once without leaving the app, and you can accept, manage, and track all social sales and orders from your Square Online site.
+With Square, businesses can sync their eCommerce stores to social media platforms to reach new customers and make sales.
+Customers can browse all your items at once without leaving the app and you can accept, manage and track all social sales and orders from your Square Online site.